-Because these starter packs are made by big names like Epiphone, Squier by Fender and Ibanez, a newbie can start out with a quality setup from the beginning.
+Because these starter packs are made by big names like Epiphone and Squier, a newbie can start out with a quality setup from the beginning.
 It’s a cool concept, and the easiest way for a beginner to jump into the world of guitar.

 You can start out with a no-name guitar from a big-box store if you really want to, but choosing a guitar with a respected brand on the headstock is a better idea.
 Plus, if the new guitarist decides the instrument isn’t for them, a guitar from a well-known manufacturer will have better resale value.

-In this starter pack you get a Squier Affinity Special Stratocaster, one of the top guitars a newbie can start out with.
-It has three single-coil pickups which will mean brighter, twangier sounds.
-The Affinity Stratocaster is a great choice for beginners who are into blues, country and rock.
-However, the Strat has been used successfully is just about every genre.
+In this starter pack, you get a Squier Stratocaster, one of the top guitars a newbie can start out with.
+It has two single-coil pickups which will mean brighter, twangier sounds, plus a humbucker for heavier rock sounds.
+The Squier Strat is a great choice for beginners who are into blues, country, and rock.
+However, the Strat has been used successfully in just about every genre.
 There really is no limit to what it can do.

-Epiphone is owned by Gibson, and licensed to produce affordable guitars based on Gibson’s designs.
+Epiphone is owned by Gibson and licensed to produce affordable guitars based on Gibson’s designs.
 This means any Epiphone product you buy has the Gibson name behind it, and you can expect quality.
-But Epiphone also stands on their own reputation.
+But Epiphone also stands on its own reputation.
 They make some of the top electric guitars for beginners and intermediate players, and starting out on an Epiphone guitar is a smart decision.

 The star of this starter pack is the Les Paul Special II LTD guitar.
 This instrument is a cut above what most newbies start out on, and, if cared for correctly, can meet their needs for a long time.
 While it doesn’t have the same carved top and thick body as a Gibson Les Paul, it does have a similar vibe.

-With two humbucking pickups the Les Paul Special will have a thicker sound than the Stratocaster above.
-This is true of humbuckers vs single coil pickups in general, but the choice of woods used also plays a factor in the differences between these two guitars.
-Les Pauls generally used deeper-sound woods, where Strats employ brighter-sounding woods.
+With two humbucking pickups, the Les Paul Special will have a thicker sound than the Stratocaster above.
+This is true of humbuckers vs single-coil pickups in general, but the choice of woods used also plays a factor in the differences between these two guitars.
+Les Pauls generally used deeper-sounding tonewoods, where Strats employ brighter-sounding woods.

 For newbies, it means this guitar may be more appealing to players who think they are interested in heavier rock music.
 The Les Paul vs Stratocaster debate has been going on for decades, but the good news is there is no wrong answer!